 Parental/Guardian consent is required for student use on district computers.
-I acknowledge receiving notice that, unlike most traditional instructional or library media materials, my son/daughter will have access to external computer networks not controlled by the school district.

-I understand that some of the materials available through these external computer networks may be inappropriate and objectionable; however, I acknowledge that it is impossible for the district to screen or review all of the available materials.
+Parents/Guardians should be aware that, unlike most traditional instructional or library media materials some of the materials available through external computer networks may be inappropriate and objectionable; however, parents/guardians acknowledge that it is impossible for the district to screen or review all of the available materials.